coatless/mnist/README.md

 # mnist

-The release page of this repository contains the MNIST data in CSV form.
+The release page of this repository contains the [MNIST](http://yann.lecun.com/exdb/mnist/) data in CSV form.
 Please download it from:

 https://github.com/coatless/mnist/releases/tag/mnist-data

+The dataset originated from the work of [Joseph Redmon](https://pjreddie.com/projects/mnist-in-csv/), who wrote a conversion script taking the [MNIST](http://yann.lecun.com/exdb/mnist/) ubyte data to a CSV format.

 Direct URLs: